Decisions, Priorities

 Because the photo was taken in the middle of a heartfelt conversation with my dear friend.
 I still hold a slight grudge against the person who interrupted us that morning and took the photo.

-Kathleen and I corresponded for years before we met, which was two days prior to this photo.
+Kathleen and I corresponded for years before we met in person—two days prior to this photo.
 She and her husband traveled over 300 miles to be at a major event in my life.
 Why?
 Because that’s what friends do, even if you only know each other through an online book group.

 So, let’s all agree to say the imperfect words while we still have time.